 There’s also a good chance that your pup is trying to establish dominance.

 Humping can devolve into a compulsive behavior if it’s a reaction to anxiety.
 While other mounting isn’t necessarily harmful to your dog, compulsive behavior can negatively interfere with normal activities.

 If you have a female dog who humps, it’s more than likely that you want the behavior to stop.
 There are several ways to discourage humping:

 Spay Her or Neuter Her Buddies

-If your dog’s humping is sexually motivated, spaying your pooch might stop it, particularly if your dog only humps when she’s in heat or around other female dogs who are in heat.
+If your dog’s humping is sexually motivated, spaying your pooch might stop it, particularly if your dog only humps when she’s showing common behaviors of a female dog in heat or around other female dogs who are in heat.
 Neutering male dogs who your female dog comes in contact with might also help the situation.

 If your dog is humping to get attention, ignoring her might be the solution.
 Even saying “no” is considered attention in her mind, so you need to ignore her completely.
 Put her in her crate or a separate room entirely.
 Also make sure that your pooch gets enough attention, exercise and affection throughout the day.

 Use positive reinforcement to teach your pup the “leave it” command.
 Whenever your dog mounts a dog, person or thing, say, “leave it!”
 Each time your pooch obeys you, reward them with a yummy treat.

 By now you might be familiar with the warning signs that your dog is about to hump.
 She might be pawing the ground, panting or whining.
 When this happens, distract her with a toy or give her a command, such as “sit” or “shake.”

 Talk to a Trainer